servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 You can pre-compile the `.scss` source files and re-deploy them in the usual way.

+The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss`

+The variables regarding the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.

-The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss` The most important variables for the theming (defined as hsl values) are the following:
+The most important variables for the theming (defined as hsl values) are the following:
-- `--oscm-main`: the main theme background color.
-In order to define another value, modify the values `--oscm-main-h` for the hue value, `--oscm-main-s` for saturation and `--oscm-main-l` for lightness.
+- `--oscm-main`: the main background color.
+The background color of the breadcrumbs, sections and account menu adjust to `--oscm-main`.
+To affect it, modify the values
+`--oscm-main-h` for the hue value, `--oscm-main-s` for saturation and `--oscm-main-l` for lightness.
 - `--oscm-bg-color`: the theme background color.
-It adjusts related to `--oscm-main`.
+It adjusts to `--oscm-main`.
 For dark themes, the background color `--oscm-bg-color` is a dark color variant, where as for light themes, `--oscm-bg-color` is a light version of `--oscm-main`.
 - `--oscm-primary`: the theme primary color.
 To affect it, modify the values: `--oscm-primary-h`, `--oscm-primary-s` and `--oscm-primary-l`.
 - `--oscm-main-font-color`: the foreground text color of the theme.
+To affect it, modify the h, s and l values.
 - `--oscm-main-100`, `--oscm-main-200`, `--oscm-main-400`, `--oscm-main-900`: shades of  `--oscm-main` with different degrees of lightness, ordered from the lightest to the darkest.
+To create darker or lighter shades of `--oscm-main`,  simply modify the last percent parameter, which is the lightness of the color.
 - `--oscm-main-input-color`: the background color of input fields.
 - `--oscm-navbar-color`: the navbar background color.
 - `--oscm-navbar-links-color`: the navbar link color.

-The variables regarding the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.